enonic/old-xp-doc/doc/reference/view-functions/assetUrl.rst

   Path to the asset.

 _application
-  Other application to reference to.
+  Use this when the asset referenced is in another application.
 Defaults to current application.
+Use the app name, for example, ``com.enonic.blog.superhero``.

 _type
   URL type.
 Either ``server`` (server-relative URL) or ``absolute``.
 Default is ``server``.